Canada Research Chair in Indigenous Health and Environment

 “Academics can’t just do research on Indigenous communities; they have to do research with Indigenous communities.”

-For Chantelle Richmond, Associate Professor in the Department of Geography, it is time for Indigenous health research to fundamentally change.
+For Chantelle Richmond, Associate Professor in the Department of Geography and Environment, it is time for Indigenous health research to fundamentally change.

 “Research focused on Indigenous health is growing, but so are inequities.
 So why is this?” asked Richmond.